Getting Started

 Adding a container to a Pod can ease the pain.

-Below are some wrap-up notes on debugging openDesk by adding debug containers.
+Below are some brief notes on debugging openDesk by adding debug containers.
 Of course, there are many more detailed resources out there.

 Adding a container to a pod/deployment - Dev/Test only